CouncilofLorien/counciloflorien.github.io/docs/cards/P/powers-too-dark-and-terrible.md

 > Permanent-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > ***Playable if you are Sauron.*** Once each of your turns, you may choose any character you control bearing a min ring or special item ring to use sorcery, spirit-magic, or shadow-magic for the purposes of playing one magic card.
+> > ***Playable if you are Sauron.*** Once each of your turns, you may choose any character you control bearing a mind ring or special item ring to use sorcery, spirit-magic, or shadow-magic for the purposes of playing one magic card.
 Additionally, the corruption checks for all hero spells are modified by -1.
 Cannot be duplicated.
 Discard when any play deck is exhausted.
 >